 09. San Diego, California

-While San Francisco and Los Angeles are the two most popular destinations in California with international tourists, San Diego is more likely to be visited by local tourists.
+While San Francisco and Los Angeles are the two most popular destinations in California with international tourists, San Diego is more likely to be visited by local tourists, often as part of a California Roadtrip.
 Funny actually, because San Diego has so much to offer as well.
 San Diego is especially popular for its wonderful weather – no wonder with more than 300 sunny days a year.
 Even in winter, temperatures seldom drop below 10 degrees °C (50°F), making San Diego a unique beach destination.
 Unsurprisingly, it is here that the Spaniards founded their first settlement in California, which is why San Diego is still sometimes called the birthplace of California.
 So if you want to enjoy a wonderful beach or surf vacation in the US, San Diego is just the place to go to.

 08. Washington, D.C.